THE CONTRACEPTIVE IMPLANT

 Studies have shown no significant harmful effects on the growth or health of infants whose mothers began to use contraceptive implants six weeks after childbirth.
 There is no data to support the use of the implants earlier than six weeks after childbirth.

-The birth control implant is actually the most effective contraception method available: with 99,95% efficacy, you can really rely on that tiny little rod.
+The birth control implant is actually one of the most effective contraception method available: with 99,99% efficacy, you can really rely on that tiny little rod.
 Once placed it dependably prevents pregnancy for up to four years by releasing progestin, a hormone that keeps your ovaries from releasing eggs and thickens your cervical mucus to block sperm from reaching an egg.